The Tai Chi Classics is a corpus of old texts in classical Chinese ascribed to various past masters, both mythical and historical.

 You can find more translations of the Classics in various places on the internet - for example here, here, and here.

-Just be sure to distinguish clearly between the actual Classics and the commentaries
+Just be sure to distinguish clearly between the actual Classics and the commentaries.

 The Uncarved Block